rlucente-se-jboss/bootc-demo/README.md

 to log into your registry using a browser to change the accessibility.

 ### Deploy the image using an ISO file
-Run the following commands to prepare a kickstart file for installing the bootable container image to a target system.
-Key parameters in the template are substituted into the output kickstart file based on the settings in `demo.conf`.
+Run the following command to generate an installable ISO file for your bootable container.
+This command prepares a kickstart file to pull the bootable container image from the registry and install that to the filesystem on the target system.
+This kickstart file is then injected into the RHEL boot ISO you downloaded earlier.
+It's important to note that the content for the target system is actually in the bootable container image in the registry.

-    . demo.conf
-    envsubst '$CONTAINER_REPO $EDGE_USER $EDGE_HASH $SSH_PUB_KEY' \
-        < bootc-lamp.ks.orig > bootc-lamp.ks

-Next, we'll inject the generated kickstart file into a bootable ISO file.
-Create a bootable ISO to install the operating system by embedding the kickstart in the CentOS Stream bootable ISO.

-    sudo mkksiso --ks bootc-lamp.ks CentOS-Stream-9*.iso bootc-lamp.iso
+    sudo ./gen-iso.sh

-The modified file is named `bootc-lamp.iso`.
+The generated file is named `bootc-lamp.iso`.
 Use that file to boot a physical edge device or virtual guest.
 Make sure this system is able to access your public registry to pull down the bootable container image.